massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

 Option 1: Deploy your smart contract from the toolkit
 -----------------------------------------------------

-To send transaction on the network, you need to provide your wallet private key.
+To send the transaction on the network, you need to provide your wallet's private key.
 This is done using environment variable in `.env` file.

 .. code-block::